 Service started promptly at 6 pm on the evening of March 4th, with a sermon that alternated in Cantonese and Portuguese.
-That means I had no idea what was being said, but it probably had something to do with the holy trinity of fear, faith and fulfillment, and how those three tenants in concert change and save lives.
+That means I had no idea what was being said, but it probably had something to do with faith, fear, and fulfillment, and how that holy trinity in concert change and save lives.

 Sometimes if you’ve heard one sermon, you’ve heard them all.